Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 What drew you to the work that you do and why do you think it’s important to serve the military community?

 When my brother was deployed to combat zones, my mom never really knew the best way she could support him.
 She seemed almost frozen with the fear of what might happen to him.
 In addition, my husband is a technology contractor for the military and spent time on a contract in Kuwait.
 I witnessed him experience the same things our deployed experience— the initial excitement of the deployment that gradually transitions to missing every little detail about life at home, especially family.
 Since he was just a contractor, we were lucky enough that I was able to fly back and forth to Kuwait several times and stay with him for weeks at a time.
-That’s not something our military service members are able to do during most deployments.
+That’s not something our military Service Members are able to do during most deployments.
 Once they are deployed, they are gone for months.
 So, having that little bit of experience really opened my eyes to the lives of our military families— many who experience decades of service and many deployments.
-These experiences compelled me to want to help carry out this valuable service for our service members.
+These experiences compelled me to want to help carry out this valuable service for our Service Members.
 I have no doubt that my mom would have joined as an Angel and signed my brother up for support if Soldiers’ Angels was around in the 80’s and 90’s!

 What characteristics do you think are important for nonprofit leaders to have?